Corporate Governance

 Promotion of Group-wide Priority Risk Assessment and Countermeasures

-Every year, approximately 120 major organizations, both in Sumitomo Chemical and Group companies in Japan and overseas, conduct risk evaluations, assessing the probability of occurrence and the potential impact of various risks that could hinder the achievement of business objectives.
-These results are then aggregated to create a Group-wide priority risk map.
+Every year, approximately 110 major organizations, both in Sumitomo Chemical and Group companies in Japan and overseas, conduct risk evaluations, assessing the probability of occurrence and the potential impact of various risks that could hinder the achievement of business objectives.
+Based on the aggregation of these maps, a Group-wide risk map is created.
 Based on this risk map, the Internal Control Committee identifies priority risks that require Group-wide countermeasures.
 In addition, our risk response coordination organizations, which have been established for each priority risk, formulate a response plan for the entire Group, and each organization of the Group implements countermeasures in accordance with this plan.
 Moreover, the committee regularly receives reports on the progress of countermeasures and provides necessary instructions.

 To Review and Strengthen the Effectiveness of Risk Management

 In this way, we conduct a PDCA cycle for risk management every fiscal year, centered on the Internal Control Committee.
 In doing so, we are constantly inspecting and strengthening risk management in response to changes in our business and the surrounding environment so that risk management functions effectively.
-Summaries of the matters covered in the committee are reported to the Board of Corporate Auditors after each meeting.
+Summaries of the matters covered in the committee are reported to the Audit & Supervisory Committee after each meeting.
 These summaries are then reported to the Board of Directors for deliberation.

 Cross-organizational Risks and Crisis Response